google/WebFundamentals/src/content/en/tools/chrome-devtools/webauthn/index.md

 3. You can now see a new section of your newly-created authenticator.
 ![Authenticator](/web/tools/chrome-devtools/webauthn/images/03-authenticor.png)

 The **Authenticator** section includes a **Credentials** table.
-The table will empty until a credential is registered to the authenticator.
+The table is empty until a credential is registered to the authenticator.

 ![No credentials](/web/tools/chrome-devtools/webauthn/images/03-no-cred.png)